mellium/communique-gtk/README.md

 ## Principles

-The following are the principles of Yokel in order of highest to lowest
+The following are the guiding principles of Yokel in order of highest to lowest
 priority:

   - Security